nikitadurasov/torch-ttt/docs/installation.rst

 .. role:: bash(code)
     :language: bash

-You can install the package either from PyPI or from source.
-Choose the latter if you want to access the files included the `experiments <https://github.com/ENSTA-U2IS-AI/torch-uncertainty/tree/main/experiments>`_ folder or if you want to contribute to the project.
+Now, you can install the project from source; PyPI support will be added soon.

 From source
 -----------

-To install the project from source, you can use pip directly.

-Again, with PyTorch already installed, clone the repository with:
+Assuming PyTorch is already installed, clone the repository:

 .. parsed-literal::